elizaplowden/elizaplowden/README.md

 # Hi there, I'm Eliza! 👋

-I'm a full stack web developer looking for a junior role.
-I am freelancing and teaching at Le Wagon in London and Stockholm.
-I'm always looking to learn more about coding and welcome any advice and resources!
+Junior Software Engineer, soon to start working at Gousto! 🥕🍔 Currently teaching at Le Wagon, helping others change their lives by learning to code!

-- 🌱 I’m currently learning React 😃
+- 🌱 I’m currently learning React and improving my JS skills 😃

 You can find me here: